Phlanka Logo

 RVMAT Preset Bar

-Lists saved RVMAT presets.
-Selecting one immediately fills in all the fields below with the saved values.
-Useful if you work with different material types (fabric, metal, wood) that each need different settings.
+Saves and restores RVMAT-specific values (ambient, diffuse, specular, specular power, Fresnel).
+Useful if you work with different material types (fabric, metal, wood) that need different settings.

 Ambient (R / G / B)